Sourced by Homes & Gardens: Where to Buy Kitchen Hardware That is Elevated, Functional, and Suits Every Budget

 (Image credit: Anthropologie)

-If you want kitchen cabinet hardware that's stylish and unique, I'd recommend Anthropologie every time.
-Its collection is surprisingly vast, including switch plates, handles, knobs, and even door knockers – ideal for creating a sense of cohesion throughout your home from the moment you reach the front door.
+If you want kitchen cabinet hardware that's stylish and unique, we'd recommend Anthropologie every time.
+Its collection is vast, including switch plates, handles, knobs, and even door knockers – ideal for creating a sense of cohesion throughout your home from the moment you reach the front door.

 The kitchen cabinet hardware follows a clear aesthetic.
-All of the designs lean quite decorative, with lots of brass, marble-look, and playful motifs filling the hardware section.
+All of the designs are decorative, with lots of brass, marble, and playful motifs filling the hardware section.
 There's a real vintage feel to a lot of the hardware, too, which always proves timeless.

 Pottery Barn